-You can follow these instructions to make a simple origami owl, or go to www.wikihow.com/Make-an-Origami-Owl to watch the video tutorial where they also have a more advanced option to try.
+Over the next 4 pages you'll find 2 simple Origami Owl tutorials.
+This first is only 6 steps and you can either follow these instructions, or go to www.wikihow.com/Make-an-Origami-Owl to watch the video tutorial where they also have a more advanced option to try.